khushim13/INT332-DEVOPS/README.md

 Docker is a containerization platform that allows developers to package applications with their dependencies and run them consistently across different environments.

+2.1 Objects of a docker

+  - Images

+  - Container

+  - Volume

+  - Network

+2.2 Docker Architecture

+  - Docker Client :- The Docker Client is the command-line interface (CLI) that users use to send Docker commands to the Docker daemon.

+  - Docker Daemon :- The Docker Daemon is the background service that builds images, runs containers, and manages Docker resources.

+  - Docker Registry :- The Docker Registry is a storage system where Docker images are stored and shared (e.g., Docker Hub).

+2.3 Cotainerization :- The process of packaging an application and its dependencies into a container so it can run consistency in any environment.

 3. Images :- Docker Image act as a set of instructions to build a docker container like a template or blueprint.

 4. Conatainer :- A container is a lightweight isolated environment that contains:

 - Application

 - Dependencies

 - Libraries

   Example:

 Running a Node.js app inside a container.

 Command:

 docker run nginx

 4. Daemon :- A program that executes in the background ready to perform an operation when required.
 When we use docker commands, we simply sending requests to the docker daemon to start, stop, build, delete a container.